ramrao0102/cs5293sp22-project2/README.md

 ## Introduction

 This project consists of a developing code called project2.py that takes an input file called yummly.json.
-The cuisine data and the ingredients needed to make the <br> cuisine are compared to the ingredients that are passed in from the console to identify the cuisine that can be made from the ingredients passed from the console. <br> The yummly file has a json format.
+The cuisine data and the ingredients needed <br>
+to make the <br> cuisine are compared to the ingredients that are passed in from the console to identify the cuisine that can be made from the ingredients <br>
+passed from the console. <The yummly file has a json format. <br>

 The file has the following format: